meanderloops/weather-fetcher/README.md

 ---

-Created while following along with the Web APIs lesson in the Python II course from Udacity.
+Created while completing the Web APIs lesson in the Python II course from Udacity.